Psalm 85:6, “Will you not revive us again, that your people may rejoice in you?”

 We are in desperate need of revival.
-Our marriages, our families, our churches, our nation (no matter what nation we hail from)—in every arena of life and society and religion we need the omnipotent, renewing visitation of the Holy Spirit.
+Our marriages, families, churches, our nation (no matter what nation we hail from)—in every arena of life, society, and religion, we need the omnipotent, renewing visitation of the Holy Spirit.

-Many of us as Christians do not know what “revival” even means precisely.
-We love the idea of hoards of unbelievers being converted, of packed church houses, of passionate worship experiences.
+Many Christians do not know what “revival” even means precisely.
+We love the idea of hordes of unbelievers being converted, packed church houses, and passionate worship experiences.
 But these things—while not bad in themselves—are the symptoms of revival rather than the substance of it.

 What would it mean for us to experience a revival in our day?
 What would it look like?
 What would it necessarily involve?